 Sightseeing Cruise Along the Chao Phraya River

 If you’re short on time this is a fabulous way to learn about some of the main sites of Bangkok without getting hot and bothered trying to reach them all.
 There are various different cruises available, such as hop on hop off cruises, private longtail boat trips, evening and riverside dinner cruises and more.
 The temples look magical when they’re lit up after dark.
+Book a 2-Hour Longtail Boat Ride or a Luxury Evening Cruise with Dinner.

 Nighttime Food Tuk Tuk Tour